-If working from home has taught us anything, it’s that a piece of toast sadly doesn’t have the same appeal as a freshly-made salmon sushi roll.
-After weeks spent yo-yoing in and out of the office, now’s your chance to support our inner-city eateries the tastiest way we know how — by showing some love at lunchtime.
-From sandwiches and salads to dumplings and noodles, these are the best places to grab a work lunch in Auckland’s CBD.
+As we re-emerge from another stint of working from home, there’s no better time to treat yourself and support inner-city businesses the tastiest way we know how: by showing some love at lunchtime.
+From sandwiches and salads to dumplings and noodles, these are the best places to grab a work lunch in Auckland’s CBD (and surrounding city suburbs).
 Tools down, forks up.

 Located cityside at City Works Depot and Britomart, &Sushi has carved out a reputation for serving some of the most delicious, intricate pieces of sushi around.
 Build your dream lunch box from the enticing cabinet of sushi, nigiri and inari, or order a bowl of teriyaki chicken donburi or tofu yakisoba.
 Eat in or take away, &Sushi will have your lunchtime looking good and tasting even better.

 Blink and you’ll miss it, this tiny hole-in-the-wall spot on Federal Street has captured our attention for serving some of the tastiest, most authentic tacos in town.
 With a succinct menu of traditional Mexican favourites, Mr. Taco is a compact operation, perfect for a trio of tacos or a burrito on the go.
 We highly recommend both the cactus and jackfruit tacos — a flavourful, delightfully spicy choice that will please herbivores and carnivores alike.